Difference Between Money Market vs Capital Market

 |Linkage with Central Bank of Country`||Money Market is directly and closely linked with Central Bank of Country||Capital Market gets influenced by Central Bank’s policies and decisions but there is no direct linkage with Central Bank of Country|

-Financial Markets enables money channelization between two or more parties.
+Financial Markets enable money channelization between two or more parties.
 Money Market vs Capital Market help in channelizing funds from the lenders to the borrower depending on the timeframe of requirements and its purpose.

 Thus, Money Market vs Capital Market fulfills the long-term and short-term capital requirements of the individual, corporate, firms, and government.
-They make funds available based on tenure, risk appetite, purpose etc.
+They make funds available based on tenure, risk appetite, purpose, etc.

-This has a been a guide to the top difference between Money Market vs Capital Market.
+This has been a guide to the top difference between Money Market vs Capital Market.
 Here we also discuss the Money Market vs Capital Market key differences with infographics, and comparison table.
 You may also have a look at the following articles to learn more